Duder-onomy/ember-trap-focus/README.md

 [![Build Status](https://travis-ci.com/Duder-onomy/ember-focus-trap.svg?token=eDXJYpjJqBbzPSDX9AD6&branch=master)](https://travis-ci.com/Duder-onomy/ember-focus-trap)

 Traps focus within itself.
-You can navigate child focusable elements with up, down, tab, shift + tab, alt + tab I have attempted to match the accesibility best practices listed [here](https://www.w3.org/TR/wai-aria-practices/examples/menu-button/menu-button-links.html).
+You can navigate child focusable elements with up, down, tab, shift + tab, alt + tab.
+I have attempted to match the accesibility best practices listed [here](https://www.w3.org/TR/wai-aria-practices/examples/menu-button/menu-button-links.html).

 This could be useful if you wanted to trap focus within something like a modal.
+When you gotta... focus-trap and focus-wrap.

 * Does not auto focus the first item.
   * Scope this [auto-focus modifier](https://github.com/qonto/ember-autofocus-modifier) out if you need that.